Discover Westport Estate

 Pirate Adventure Fun

 For adventure loving families, look no further than the rides, slides, boats and trains of the Pirate Adventure Park at Westport House.
 Named after Grace O'Malley, the Pirate Queen of Connacht, who had a castle on Westport House Estate in the 1500s, the Pirate Adventure Park provides hours of endless fun to guests with children under 12.
-Residents receive an exclusive 25% discount off tickets - inquire at reception.
+The Pirate Adventure Park reopens for Easter, weekend in June and 7-days a week in July & August.
+Hotel Westport residents receive an exclusive 25% discount off tickets - please enquire at reception.

 Gracy's Pizzeria & Bistro

-Located in the farmyard buildings of Westport House, Gracy's Bistro boasts a bistro menu, Westport's original wood-fired pizza oven, the best beer garden in the west, a covered outdoor area and a playground.
-Reservations must be made by calling 09856506.
+Located in the farmyard buildings of Westport House, Gracy's Pizzeria & Bistro is open in season.
+It boasts a bistro menu, Westport's original wood-fired pizza oven, the best beer garden in the west, a covered outdoor area and a playground.
+Reservations must be made by calling 098 56506.

 As we are currently undertaking some Emergency & Essential Works to Westport House, access to the Estate has changed.
 However, we have retained premium access for our Hotel Guests.
 Please take a look at the map below.